My Research Team

 Ryan Blything | Research Associate

 Research Interest | My research focuses on the ability to generalize existing knowledge to new situations.
 For example, if we learn a new word, we must be able to generalize its use to a range of morphologically-inflected forms, even if we have never heard the new word used in that way before (e.g., we can spontaneously add -ed to a new verb to signal its past-tense form; text→texted).
 As part of the ERC project, I investigate generalization in a range of domains, including visual word recognition, spoken word recognition, and visual object recognition.
 The project investigates what representations underlie the human brain’s ability to generalize and the extent to which these representations support generalization.
 I will relate these findings to predictions made by symbolic and non-symbolic neural networks with a view to examining whether symbolic representations are required for human-like generalization.

 Jeff Mitchell | Senior Research Associate

-Gaurav Malhotra | Research Associate
+Gaurav Malhotra | Research Fellow

 Research Interest | My research focuses on understanding the principles underlying cognition.
 To understand these principles, I develop both normative and mechanistic models of cognition and compare predictions of these models with human behaviour.
 I have applied this method to investigate how people produce language, how they perceive time, how they make perceptual decisions and how they represent knowledge.
 As part of the ERC project, I am investigating the similarities and differences between humans and artificial neural networks on their ability to generalise on visual and numerical tasks.

 Dr. Gaurav Malhotra is starting as an Assistant Professor in the Psychology Department at University of Albany, USA